zynxhealth/documentation/gui-api-request.md

-### Search for PlanDefinition with Postman GUI REST API tool
+## Search for PlanDefinition with Postman GUI REST API tool
 These instructions are for the [Postman App](https://www.getpostman.com), but you can use your own tool.

+> Wherever `API_KEY` is referenced below, replace it with the unique key that was emailed to you.

 1. Install Postman and [Interceptor](https://www.getpostman.com/docs/capture)
 2. Launch Postman and from the top toolbar enable Interceptor